-(a). meets the requirements of its management system; and

-(b). its management system conforms to the requirements of MC&I SFM.
+- (a). meets the requirements of its management system; and - (b). its management system conforms to the requirements of MC&I ST 1002:2021 (SFM).

-The Audit Plan shall define the audit criteria and scope of each audit.
+The internal audit plan shall define the audit criteria and scope of each audit.
 The auditors conducting the audit must ensure objectivity and impartiality of the audit process.
-The results of the audit are presented during the management review meeting.
-All information gathered during the internal audit are documented and retained as evidence of the implementation of the audit program and the audit results.
+The results of the audit will be presented during the management review meeting.
+All information gathered during the internal audit should be documented and retained as evidence of the implementation of the audit program and of the audit's results.

-19.3 Management Review
+20.3 Management Review

-The Management Review shall be conducted annually and shall include at least the following: (a).
-The status of actions from previous management reviews;
+The Management Review shall be conducted annually and shall include at least the following:

-- (b).
+- (a).
+The status of actions from previous management reviews; - (b).
 Changes in external and internal issues that are relevant to the management system; - (c).
-Information on the FMU's performance, including trends in: - Non-conformity and corrective action; - Monitoring and measurement results; and - Audit results. - (d).
+Information on the FMU's performance, including trends in: - Non-conformity and corrective action; - · Monitoring and measurement results; and - Audit results. - (d).
 Opportunities for continual improvement.

-19.4 Non-conformity and Corrective Action
+20.4 Non-conformity and Corrective Action

 When any non-conformity is encountered, applicable action shall be taken to control and correct it.
-The consequence shall be dealt with, too.
+The consequence shall also be dealt with.
 The non-conformity shall be reviewed and the causes of it shall be determined.
 The need for the action shall be evaluated to eliminate the causes of the non-conformity and ensure that similar non-conformity does not recur or occur elsewhere.

-Any action needed shall be implemented and the effectiveness of any corrective action taken is reviewed.
+Any action needed shall be implemented and the effectiveness of any corrective action taken should be reviewed.
 Changes shall be made to the management system, if necessary.